-While many studies have focused on the classification of ground vs vegetation, or buildings in 2.5D airborne lidar data using purely geometrical approaches (e.g., [42, 3, 9]), none can really apply to dense 3D point clouds obtained from ground based (fixed or mobile) lidar data in which a fully 3D approach is needed.
-Such 3D approach have been pursued using a dimensionality measurement at a given scale [45, 23] to detect 1D (e.g. tree trunk or cables), 2D (ground) and 3D (vegetation) objects.
+While many studies have focused on the classification of ground vs vegetation, or buildings in 2.5D airborne lidar data using purely geometrical approaches (e.g., [40, 3, 9]), none can really apply to dense 3D point clouds obtained from ground based (fixed or mobile) lidar data in which a fully 3D approach is needed.
+Such 3D approach have been pursued using a dimensionality measurement at a given scale [43, 22] to detect 1D (e.g. tree trunk or cables), 2D (ground) and 3D (vegetation) objects.
 However, because natural surfaces exhibit a large range of characteristic scales and natural objects within a given class can have a large degree of geometric heterogeneity (i.e. vegetation or sediment), a single scale can rarely classify an entire scene robustly.
-We have thus introduced a multi-scale analysis of the local geometry of point clouds to cope with the aforementioned issues, which exhibits good performance even with simple linear classifiers.
-By doing so the selection of a specific or characteristic scale is not needed.
-We have shown that the combination of scales systematically improves the separability of classes compared to a single scale analysis (Table 3, Table 1 vs Table 2), sometimes dramatically.
-The multi-scale analysis also allows retention of a detailed spatial resolution compared to a single large scale analysis.
-To further account for the geometrical complexity of natural environments, the user is free to set a level of confidence in the classification process that will control the balance between confidence and coverage of the classification.
-Given the large amount of data available in TLS, it is often more interesting to not classify
+We have thus introduced a multi-scale analysis of the local geometry of point clouds to cope with the aforementioned issues,

 A: Original Otira River scene (minimum point spacing = 1 cm).
 B: Default classification (green: vegetation, gray: bedrock, red: gravel, blue: water) according to the process described in fig. 8.
-C : User-improved classification.
-D : unlabeled points (28,2 % of the total points).
+C: User-improved classification.
+D: unlabeled points (28,2 % of the total points).